Kili69/Tier0-User-Management/README.md

 # Tier 0 User Management Version 0.1
 This solution provides automated prozesses to manage Tier 0 users.
+# Version 1.0.20240206
+User objects outside of the Tier 0 users OU can be defined during the setup.
+Multiple users can be added Fix on schedule task management

 ## Key Features
 * Automatically assignment of Kerberos Authentication Policy on Tier 0 user accounts
 * Automatically deactivation of user accounts which are outside of the Tier 0 OU Structure